swiss-ai/reasoning_getting-started/README.md

+---
 # Getting Started with SLURM and Clariden - [CSCS KB](https://confluence.cscs.ch/spaces/KB/pages/840663123/Getting+started+on+Clariden)
+_TODO: VS Code Integration_

 Instructions for using the Clariden cluster at CSCS, working with SLURM, and creating and running containers in this environment.
-Tutorials at [https://confluence.cscs.ch/spaces/KB/overview](https://confluence.cscs.ch/spaces/KB/overview) and Clariden [https://confluence.cscs.ch/spaces/KB/pages/750223402/Alps+Clariden+User+Guide](https://confluence.cscs.ch/spaces/KB/pages/750223402/Alps+Clariden+User+Guide)
+Tutorials at https://confluence.cscs.ch/spaces/KB/pages/272793684/CSCS+Knowledge+Base and Clariden https://confluence.cscs.ch/spaces/KB/pages/750223402/Alps+Clariden+User+Guide

-_TODO: VS Code Integration, Building a Container ontop of group's, creating group container_

 **NOTE**: For support visit https://support.cscs.ch where you can find tutorials, join the CSCS Slack for questions, and submit tickets if things are not working

 <details>
-<summary>[1/7] Set Up Your Access to Clariden</summary>
+<summary>&nbsp;&nbsp;&nbsp;&nbsp;[1/7] Set Up Your Access to Clariden</summary>

 [CSCS KB](https://confluence.cscs.ch/spaces/KB/pages/847904884/Debug+in+your+containers+with+IDEs)<br>Clariden is the supercomputer from CSCS that we mainly use